Kwadwo28/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion deletes my_first_directory
-10-back changes the working directory to the previous one 11-lists lists all files including hidden in current parent and boot directories
+10-back changes the working directory to the previous one 11-lists lists all files including hidden in current parent and boot directories 12-file_type prints the type of file named iamafile